kelda/node-todo/README.md

 This will boot the `node` and `mongo` containers.
 Once they're up, access the todo UI at [http://localhost:8080](http://localhost:8080), and a couple todo tasks.

-If you have `docker` installed locally, and want to try the image building feature, run `blimp up -f ./docker-compose-local-build.yml` instead.
+If you don't have `docker` installed locally, and want to disable the image building feature, run `blimp up -f ./docker-compose-no-build.yml` instead.

 ## 5. Make a code change